Learn more about the Clinical Scientist in Nephrology (CSN) Program

 For three decades we have supported clinical research, identifying emerging clinical researchers seeking to advance patient care and providing fellowships to fund their research.

-The CSN fellowship program is an educational activity that is made in part by a grant from Akebia.
+The CSN fellowship program is an educational activity that is made in part by grants from Akebia Therapeutics and the Hearst Foundation.

 Help us build a research pipeline